3DSolutions/NewtonEducationFoundation/README.md

 - Currently set up for a MongoDB database.
 - Can run standalone, but may be proxied behind NGINX or something.
 - You can run with `node server.js`, or, use gulp like `gulp run`.
-- This is  still a work in progress, no idea what I want to use  for payments: Stripe or Braintree.
+- Uses Braintree for payments.

 ## Specs